Articles in this section

 Dim stream As MemoryStream = New MemoryStream()

-' Saves And closes the WordDocument instance.
+' Saves and closes the WordDocument instance.

 wordDocument.Save(stream, FormatType.Html)